quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Initial Packet {#packet-initial}

 The Initial packet uses long headers with a type value of 0x7F.
-It carries the first CRYPTO_HS frames sent by the client and server to perform key exchange, and may carry ACKs in either direction.
+It carries the first CRYPTO frames sent by the client and server to perform key exchange, and may carry ACKs in either direction.
 The Initial packet is protected by Initial keys as described in
 {{QUIC-TLS}}.